BonyChops/node-scp2/README.md

 # scp2

 This is the fork repo from [spmjs/node-scp2](https://github.com/spmjs/node-scp2).
 Please check original repo to see all of reference.
-This README.md show only functions that are newly added.
+This README.md shows only functions that are newly added.

 ## Low level API